overture-stack/lectern/README.md

 Lectern provides a meta-schema definition that describes the structure of Lectern Dictionaries.
 The generated JSON Schema formatted copy of this schema can be found at [`./generated/DictionaryMetaSchema.json`](./generated/DictionaryMetaSchema.json).

-This can be used as a programing language agnostic schema for external applications that want to validate, generate, or interact with Lectern Dictionaries.
+This can be used as a programing language agnostic schema for external applications to validate Lectern Dictionaries.

-> **Note:**
+> [!NOTE]
 >
 > Don't manually update any files in the `./generated` path.
 This content is programatically generated from the source code.